Game Bird Habitat Stamp Photo Competition

-The New Zealand Fish and Game Council in cooperation with the New Zealand Game Bird Habitat Trust has agreed to run a photographic competition to select a winning image to be used on the Game Bird Habitat Stamp.
+The New Zealand Fish and Game Council in cooperation with the New Zealand Game Bird Habitat Trust is running a photo competition.
+The winning image will be used on the Game Bird Habitat Stamp and Game Bird Licence.

 The Habitat Stamp is traditionally launched on February 2nd each year in acknowledgement of World Wetland Day.